 AfCFTA, which is the largest free trade pact in the world, is one of the critical markets for Kenya.
-It connects 1.3 billion people, across 55 countries of the AU and eight Regional Economic Communities (RECs), with a combined GDP valued at US\$3.4 trillion.
+It connects 1.3 billion people, across 55 countries of the AU and eight Regional Economic Communities (RECs), with a combined gross domestic product (GDP) valued at US\$3.4 trillion.